-As a note to parents of children separated by large age gaps, be mindful.
-Help your younger children maintain those relationships.
+As a note, parents of children separated by large age gaps, be mindful.
+Help your younger children maintain those relationships with those that came before them.
 Growing up as an only child and knowing you have brothers and sisters is a bit lonelier than being an only child in the more traditional sense.

 The abyss that is my familial divide continues to expand, with some exception, but continues nonetheless.
 I blame no one and everyone, while in the end I know owning the isolation I have created is a must.
 Removing the boundaries, I have laced with electric toxicity is left to me.

 I will give the love I wanted from you to my children.
-I know they will thank you.
-I will never tell them what you weren’t, but show them what you could have been.
+I know they thank you.
+I will never tell them what you weren’t, but show them what you should have been.